 Glibness is a 5th level spell.
 You can only replace a bad roll with 10, not 15.

-Lesser restoration can also remove one level of exhaustion in veteran campaigns.
+Lesser restoration can also remove one level of exhaustion.

 Lightning arrow does 6d8 damage to the target, and 3d8 damage to creatures near the target.